What is the Water Quality in Waukesha, Wisconsin?

 See below for what you can do to improve Waukesha’s water.

-- Use Berkey filters with activated carbon to filter out 22 of the 26 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out 84% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.